kaimihata/geo-bert/README.md

 # geo-bert

 This work will is associated with the paper "On Geodesic Distances and Contextual Embedding Compression for Text Classification".
-To be presented at TextGraphs-15 at NAACL on June 11th.
+Presented at TextGraphs-15 at NAACL on June 11th.

 ## How to use: